aryamsu7/TennerGrid-AI/README.md

-## Getting Started
+## Tenner Grid

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+AI program to generate and solve the game Tenner Grid by modelling it as constraint satisfaction problem.
+The program solve a randomly generated Tenner Grid Puzzle in Simple backtracking, Forward checking, Forward checking with MRV heuristic.

 ## Folder Structure